 Pending Submissions to IETF CALEXT Working Group

-Task Extensions to iCalendar (September 2015) - TC TASKS
+Task Extensions to iCalendar (September 2015) - TC CALENDAR

 This document defines extensions to the Internet Calendaring and Scheduling Core Object Specification (iCalendar) (RFC5545) to provide improved status tracking, scheduling and specification of tasks.
 It also defines how Calendaring Extensions to WebDAV (CalDAV) (RFC 4791) servers can be extended to support certain automated task management behaviours.

-VPOLL: Consensus Scheduling Component for iCalendar (January 2015) - TC FREEBUSY
+VPOLL: Consensus Scheduling Component for iCalendar (January 2015) - TC CALENDAR